BlaqueDevs/se-assignment-day-4-software-project-management-Kelvinkimotho/README.md

      - It reduces Risk of Overlooked Tasks as it ensures that all necessary work is accounted for.

 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?
  Benefits of developing a detailed project schedule are
    - It keeps the project on track.
    - Helps in resource allocation.
    - Ensures that all dependencies are managed properly.

  Gantt Charts
    - Provide a visual timeline of tasks.
    - Help us track progress against deadlines.
    - Thay also help us identify bottlenecks early.

 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?
  My software aims to address various problems faced by people.
 Before developing the solution i need to evaluate user needs to make sure that my software is of help to my target audience, This are the things i need to do before starting developing the solution.
-    -I need to identify user pain points (e.g., inefficiency, high costs, security issues).
+    - I need to identify user pain points (e.g., inefficiency, high costs, security issues).
     - I should then address challenges specific to an industry or group.
     - Then i have to ensure that the solution improves productivity, security, or user experience.